koobedoc/lsutil/docs/mkdocs/index.md

 ## Installation

-The package is available on `pypi.org`.
+The package will be available on `pypi.org`.
 Run the following to install the package.

     pip install lsutil